1. Responsibility to the patient is paramount and requires that surgeons should:

 - make available details related to the mission that volunteers can align their own expectations and goals with those of both the sponsoring organization and the specific cardiothoracic surgery global health initiatives;

 - provide volunteers with pre-departure education that includes information regarding logistics, available resources, local personnel, and cultural norms;

 - identify staff or seasoned volunteers who can serve as resources for questions and concerns while in the country;

 - debrief staff and volunteers after the trip whenever possible.

 4. Responsibility to donors and other payers requires that surgeons within the cardiothoracic surgery global health initiatives organization should ensure that:

 - fund-raisers give prospective donors honest and transparent information in advance regarding local needs, goals, and expected results, including both patient outcomes and program building;

-- all sponsors are informed of the results after completion of each cardiothoracic surgery global health initiatives, including clinical outcomes, local team education, and lessons learned; sponsors should be provided with links to or copies of local media reports of the initiative.
+- all sponsors are informed of the results after completion of each cardiothoracic surgery global health initiatives, including clinical outcomes, local team education, and lessons learned.